csc301-2023-fall/project-24-ontario-parks-T/deliverables/D2/deliverable-2.md

 Our product is an Audio QR Management Solution - an audio system for park guides and its management system based on QR code distribution.
 We are partnering with John Leadston, a Resident Business Analyst at the Ontario Cabinet Office who has worked with Ontario Park for a long time.

-There was previously another implementation of a similar problem done by Michele Massa and her team, who was taking CSC301, with the same partner, John Leadston.
-This project is similar to ours, because it is also a system that allows park visitors to access audios by QR code and managers to manage the audio resources.
-Some parts of our project may reference this previous implementation.
+Although there was previously another implementation of a similar project done by Michele Massa and her team, who was taking CSC301, with the same partner, John Leadston, and some parts of our project may reference this previous implementation, We are rebuilding the project for a more expandable solution, and fits different user stories.

 ### How we divide the project